 Where to eat and drink

 Pack a lunch and snacks since there aren’t any restaurants on Peanut Island.
-This is obviously also more affordable than stopping at the tiki bar back in Riviera Beach, which also has very mediocre Yelp reviews.
+This is more affordable than stopping at the tiki bar back in Riviera Beach, which has very mediocre Yelp reviews.
 I remember having tropical drinks at an actual tiki bar right on the water, but I can’t seem to find it now.
 If you find it, let me know so I can add it to this post!

 You can’t drink alcohol on Peanut Island, but that wasn’t a dealbreaker for us.
 If you are that desperate to day drink, get a friend with a boat.
 Lord knows all the boats parked off Peanut Island are getting shwasty.